 Neighborhood revitalization activities, such as infrastructure improvements, commercial and residential façade improvements, brownfield redevelopment, and transit-oriented development can attract middle-income households to a neighborhood and create jobs for existing neighborhood residents.
 These efforts can be funded with local funds as well as federal resources such as the Community Development Block Grant (CDBG) program.

-Hartford, CT Appraisal Gap Financing Program.
-To encourage the purchase and redevelopment of older properties, this program provides financing to cover the difference between the appraisal value at closing and purchase price or total project costs for single-family homes.
+Hartford, CT‘s Appraisal Gap Financing Program encourages the purchase and redevelopment of older properties, this program provides financing to cover the difference between the appraisal value at closing and purchase price or total project costs for single-family homes.
 The financing is provided in the form of a loan of up to $40,000 that is fully forgivable after seven years of occupancy.
 Loans carry a 0% interest rate.
 Buyers must complete an eight-hour homebuyer education class and obtain an affordable first mortgage that conforms to city standards to be eligible.

 To encourage redevelopment of older properties, the city of Syracuse, NY provides a 10-year exemption from an increase in City and School taxes.
 During the first seven years, the property owner receives a 100 percent exemption on the increased assessment following the new construction; the exemption amount is phased out over the remaining three years.
 This exemption period can be extended if the home is LEED-certified by an accredited professional.